Image

 Strong Pettis County, MO defense strategies often include:

-• Miranda or Statement Issues: If you were questioned in or around Pettis County, MO without proper warnings or your rights were ignored, your statements may not be allowed in court.
+• Miranda or Statement Issues: Statements obtained in or around Pettis County, MO without proper legal safeguards may be excluded from evidence.

-• Not Actually Reckless: For more serious Pettis County, MO manslaughter charges, the State must prove you knowingly ignored a major risk, not just that something unfortunate happened.
+• Not Truly Reckless Behavior: For more serious Pettis County, MO manslaughter charges, the State must prove you knowingly ignored a major risk, not just that something unfortunate happened.

 At Combs Waterkotte, we take immediate action to defend your rights, challenge the case against you, and fight for your future.